T-Norms Driven Loss Functions for Machine Learning: Background on T-Norm Fuzzy Logic

 \section{Background on T-Norm Fuzzy Logic}

-Many-valued logics have been introduced in order to extend the admissible set of truth values from \emph{true} ($1$), \emph{false} ($0$) to a scale of truth-degree having \emph{absolutely true} and \emph{absolutely false} as boundary cases.
-In particular, in fuzzy logic the set of truth values coincides with the real unit interval $[0,1]$.
-In this section, the basic notions of fuzzy logic together with some remarkable examples are introduced.
-According to \citet{hajek2013metamathematics}, a fuzzy logic can be defined upon a certain \emph{t-norm} (triangular norm) representing an extension of the Boolean conjunction. \begin{definition}[t-norm] $T:[0,1]^2\to[0,1]$ is a t-norm if and only if for every $x,y,z\in[0,1]$:
+Many-valued logics have been introduced in order to extend the admissible set of truth values from \emph{true} ($1$) \ar{and} \emph{false} ($0$) to a scale of truth-degree having \emph{absolutely true} and \emph{absolutely false} as boundary cases.
+A fuzzy logic is a many-valued logic, whose set of truth values coincides with the real unit interval $[0,1]$.
+This section introduces the basic notions of fuzzy logic together with some illustrative examples.

+T-norms \cite{klement2013triangular} are a special kind of binary operations on the real unit interval $[0, 1]$, representing an extension of the Boolean conjunction.